lyudaio/cheatsheets/security/tools/hydra.md

 ## Additional Resources

-For more information on Hydra, please refer to the official documentation: [https://github.com/vanhauser-thc/thc-hydra](https://github.com/vanhauser-thc/thc-hydra)
+For more information on Hydra, please refer to the [official documentation](https://github.com/vanhauser-thc/thc-hydra)